 Critical COVID-19 work in the healthcare and medical sectors to count as ‘specified work’

-Working Holiday Makers (WHMs) can now count critical COVID-19 work in the healthcare and medical sectors undertaken anywhere in Australia after 31 January 2020 as specified work to apply for a second or third WHM visa.
+From 19 August 2020, WHMs can count critical COVID-19 work in the healthcare and medical sectors undertaken anywhere in Australia after 31 January 2020 as specified work to apply for a second or third WHM visa.

 Bushfire recovery efforts to count as 'specified work'

-On 17 February 2020, the Government announced changes to the Working Holiday Maker (WHM) visa program to assist communities to recover from recent bushfires.
+On 17 February 2020, the Government announced changes to the WHM visa program to assist communities to recover from recent bushfires.

-WHMs can now count paid or volunteer bushfire recovery work in a declared disaster area, carried out after 31 July 2019, as 'specified work' towards eligibility for a second or third WHM visa.
+WHMs can now count paid or volunteer bushfire recovery work in a declared disaster area, after 31 July 2019, as 'specified work' towards eligibility for a second or third WHM visa.

 Bushfire recovery work for up to 12 months with one employer